vsbron/course-crwn-clothing-2023/README.md

  - Supports Redux Persist;
  - Supports Redux Logger (Not in Production mode);
  - Supports Redux DevTools (Not in Production mode);
- - Fetching of data is done with Redux-Thunk;
+ - Fetching of data is done with Redux-Saga (previously Redux-Thunk was used);

 ## Live version
 https://vsbron-course-crwn-clothing-2023.netlify.app/